Baltimore Convention Center: History

 One major convention held in the convention center was Otakon, a convention that focuses on anime and other facets of East Asian culture.
 The convention had resided in the Baltimore Convention Center between 1999 and 2016.
 In 2013, the convention attracted 34,211 people.
-However, organizers of that convention announced at the close of the 2013 event plans to move to the Walter E. Washington Convention Center in Washington, DC for at least five years starting in 2017.
+However, organizers of that convention announced at the close of the 2013 event plans to move to the Walter E. Washington Convention Center in Washington, D.C., for at least five years starting in 2017.
 Convention officials cited space concerns, along with the uncertainty of construction plans for the convention center and a new arena.
-According to WBAL-TV, Baltimore's local NBC news affiliate, due to the pending departure of Otakon in 2017 to Washington D.C., concerns were mounting regarding Baltimore's economic future when it came to tourism.
+According to WBAL-TV, Baltimore's local NBC news affiliate, due to the pending departure of Otakon in 2017 to Washington, D.C., concerns were mounting regarding Baltimore's economic future when it came to tourism.
 In 2016, Otakon's final year in Baltimore, 29,113 people attended, a decline from its peak attendance of 34,211 in 2013.